-You can cancel your Project Fi service at any time.
+You can cancel your Google Fi service at any time.
 There are no termination fees.

-If you're part of a group plan, you'll have to leave or remove members before you can start the cancellation process.
+If you're part of a group plan, before you can start the cancellation process, you have to leave or remove members.

-Keep in mind before cancelingTake your number to a new carrier
+Keep in mind before you cancelTake your number to a new carrier

-If you choose to take your Project Fi number with you, you'll have Fi service until your number is active with your new carrier.
+If you choose to take your Google Fi number with you, you'll have Fi service until your number is active with your new carrier.

-- Cancel your service from your Project Fi account (see steps below).
+- Cancel your service from your Google Fi account (see steps below).
 Fi will guide you through the process before you confirm cancellation.

-- We'll give you your port-out account number and password once you cancel.
+- We'll give you your port-out account number and PIN once you cancel.

 - Give your new carrier your port-out info.
-If they ask for your name and address, use the name on your Google Account and your Project Fi service address.
+If they ask for your name and address, use the name on your Google Account and your Google Fi service address.

 Within 15 days of receiving your phone

-If you bought your phone through Project Fi and it’s been 15 days or less since you received it, you can return your phone for a refund.
+If you bought your phone through Google Fi and it’s been 15 days or less since you received it, you can return your phone for a refund.

 Over 15 days since you received your phone